Looking at these words of Ram Dass —

 The Loss of Truth and Transcendent Experience.

-Man has awakened and evolved enough to create the necessary balance between the ego mind and the higher conscious mind.
+Man has awakened and evolved enough to create the necessary balance between our ego mind and our higher consciousness.
 The Soul’s Experience cannot be verbalized.
 It must be felt.

 That is why it is called An Experience.